 Best times to post on social platforms

 Ah, this is one you will never avoid and countless articles have been written about when to post on specific social media platforms.
-Heck, just doing a quick Google search of the best times to post will yield tons of articles analyzing results, but basically all stating the same things.
+Heck, just doing a quick Google search of the best times to post will yield tons of articles analyzing results, but basically, all stating the same things.

 Do I think there are certain times that are best to post?
 Yes and no.

-It all depends where the majority of your audience is based and I will say that popular time ranges in a sense do somewhat matter.
+It all depends on where the majority of your audience is based and I will say that popular time ranges in a sense do somewhat matter.
 However, to help social media engagement, I like to share at really random time intervals.